-Closer to the project site are two publicly accessible open spaces just south of the project site, between the site and Ocean Avenue: the Ingleside Library Garden and Unity Plaza.
-Although not under the jurisdiction of the Recreation and Park Commission, because they are publicly accessible, these open spaces are analyzed herein to determine whether the project could substantially and adversely affect their use.
+Closer to the project site are two publicly accessible open spaces just south of the project site, between the site and Ocean Avenue: the Ingleside Library Courtyard-Garden and Unity Plaza.
+Although not under the jurisdiction of the Recreation and Park Commission, because they are publicly accessible, these open spaces are analyzed herein to determine whether the project could substantially and adversely affects their use.
+Commented [KH43]: ESA: Changed to "Garden" because that's what the Public Library calls it.